 DH: One quick way to learn Vyond is to create a “test” video using the different scene templates.
 You start with a short script or story.
-Then, put the scenes together, save it, and watch.
-Afterwards, go back and change some of the props, characters, backgrounds, etc. and customize to suit your story.
+Then put the scenes together, save them, and watch.
+Afterward, you go back and change some of the props, characters, backgrounds, etc. and customize them to suit your story.

 I promise, you’ll be so into it and having so much fun, your brain will start exploding with ideas.
 We all learn as we go when trying something new.
 The more we do it, the better we get.
 Things like this have to be hands on.